Skip to main content

 In this mode, Webround acts as an intelligent bridge to Stripe.
 The system creates the order the moment a user starts a checkout session.

-• Data Integrity: Since the transaction is certified by Stripe, you cannot manually modify totals, quantities, or Order Items.
-This data is "locked" to reflect the actual movement of money.
+• Data Integrity: Since the transaction is certified by Stripe, totals, quantities, and Order Items cannot be modified manually.
+This data is locked to reflect the actual movement of money.

 2. Manual Mode (Total Flexibility)